All aboard: The world’s most luxurious train journeys

 Maharaja’s Express, India

 India is home to a variety of heritage-style train journeys, but the Maharaja’s Express – also known as the Palace on Wheels – takes the top prize year after year.
-Journeys last a minimum of four nights, with four routes covering India’s most famous sites, including the Taj Mahal, Amber Fort and Varanasi, meaning choosing the right room is paramount.
+Journeys last a minimum of three nights, with four routes covering India’s most famous sites, including the Taj Mahal, Amber Fort and Varanasi, meaning choosing the right room is paramount.
 Luckily, the train’s incredible suites provide double beds, bathrooms with boutique toiletries and a private butler on call.
-At the top end of the scale, the expansive Presidential Suite measures 448 sq ft, with two living rooms and two bedrooms, as well as a private guide for excursions and all meals included.
+At the top end of the scale, the expansive Presidential Suite measures 448 sq ft, with a living room and two bedrooms, as well as a private guide for excursions and all meals included.

 The two dining cars have hand-painted frescoed ceilings and can seat 42 guests each, both of which serve Indian and international cuisine to a backdrop of unforgettable panoramic views.
 For a light aperitif or late-night cocktail, the Rajah Club and Safari Bar both have dedicated bartenders offering a range of fine wines, spirits and classic serves.